arbaazmehamoodshaik/FUTURE_ML_01/README.md

 ### 4️⃣ Model Evaluation

-Model performance was evaluated using:
+Model performance was evaluated using the following metrics:

-- Mean Absolute Error (MAE)
+- Mean Absolute Error (MAE) – measures the average absolute difference between actual and predicted sales
+- Root Mean Squared Error (RMSE) – penalizes larger errors more heavily and indicates overall model accuracy
-- Mean Absolute Percentage Error (MAPE)
+- Symmetric Mean Absolute Percentage Error (SMAPE) – provides percentage-based accuracy suitable for time-series forecasting

+These metrics were used to compare Linear Regression and Random Forest models.
+Random Forest showed lower error values and better captured sales patterns, making it the preferred model for forecasting.

 ---
 ### 📁 Project Structure